skyvers/skyve-dev-guide/_pages/utility-classes.md

 The use of DocumentFilter allows for correct enforcement of types at compile-time to reduce the possibility of errors arising from implicit type conversion which may arise if SQL strings were used.

+However, where necessary, developers can take advantage of other querying options including:
+1. creating queries using SQL and BizQL (similar to HQL)
+2. re-using and manipulating no-code queries declared in the module.xml

+For more querying options, we recommend developers read [Using bizQL](../queries/#using-bizql) and [Using SQL](../queries/#using-sql) and review the other query examples provided in that chapter.

 ## EXT